ehringts/UnsymmetricRKHSPI/README.md

 # Unsymmetric policy-iteration experiments

 This repository contains three standalone numerical experiments for the controlled Van der Pol oscillator.
-All experiments use the same unsymmetric grid-based policy-iteration code and write their PDF output to the `figures/` directory.
+All experiments use the same unsymmetric RKHS-based policy-iteration code and write their PDF output to the `figures/` directory.

 The implementation is intentionally compact.
 The main numerical routines are separated from the plotting scripts so that kernels, models, or experiment parameters can be changed without rewriting the whole project.